SinaSoheili/news/README.md

 <div>
   <p>
-    This is a news app for android platform.<br>
+    This is a news application for android platforms.<br>
-    In this app you can find news in tow differend group : 'country' and 'subject'<br/>
+    In this app you can find news in two differend groups : 'country' and 'subject'<br/>
     You can choose which one you like and find related news on that specific category.
-    This app use APIs of `newsapi.org` to get news data.
+    This app uses APIs of `newsapi.org` to get data.
   </p>